-- significant that it is likely to prejudice your discussion or decision-making. - → You must ensure that the reputation of your public body is not damaged by the receipt (or provision) of inappropriate gifts and hospitality. - → The Commissioner for Ethical Standards in Public Life in Scotland (the Commissioner) considers complaints about members of devolved public bodies who are alleged to have contravened the Code of Conduct.
-On finding a contravention of the Code, the Commissioner reports to the Standards Commission for adjudication.
-Where a hearing is held by the Standards Commission and a contravention of the Code is established, the Standards Commission determines the level of sanction to be applied. - → Part 4 of The Ethical Standards in Public Life etc. (Scotland) Act 2000 makes provision for Codes of Conduct for bodies not listed in Schedule 3 such bodies and Board members are not subject to investigation by the Commissioner, or sanction by the Standards Commission.
+- transparency in a board member's role.
+It denies the public the opportunity to consider whether a member's interests may or may not influence their discussion and decision-making. - You must ensure that the reputation of your public body is not damaged by the receipt (or provision) of inappropriate gifts and hospitality. - The Commissioner for Ethical Standards in Public Life in Scotland (the Commissioner) considers complaints about members of devolved public bodies who are alleged to have contravened the Code of Conduct.
+On finding a contravention of the Code. the Commissioner reports to the Standards Commission for adjudication.
+Where a hearing is held by the Standards Commission and a contravention of the Code is established, the Standards Commission determines the level of sanction to be applied. - Part 4 of The Ethical Standards in Public Life etc. (Scotland) Act 2000 makes provision for Codes of Conduct for bodies not listed in Schedule 3 - such bodies and Board members are not subject to investigation by the Commissioner, or sanction by the Standards Commission.